 Elijah said to her, Don't be afraid; go and do as you have said; but make me of it a little cake first, and bring it forth to me, and afterward make for you and for your son.
 For thus says Yahweh, the God of Israel, The jar of meal shall not empty, neither shall the jar of oil fail, until the day that Yahweh sends rain on the earth.
 She went and did according to the saying of Elijah: and she, and he, and her house, ate many days.
-1 Kings 17:12 WEB
+1 Kings 17:12'15 WEB.

-The pastor looked in his wallet and saw that he only had a twenty dollar bill, just enough to buy the usual food for the family.
-As he started to close his wallet, he felt the Holy Spirit say: 'You have your checkbook with you.
-You could buy the food with that.'
+The Pastor looked in his wallet and saw that he only had a twenty-dollar bill, just enough to buy the usual food for the family.
+As he started to close his wallet, he felt the Holy Spirit say: "You have your checkbook with you.
+You could buy the food with that."
 So he pulled out the twenty dollars and gave it to the stranger.

-Jesus told us: 'For whoever will give you a cup of water to drink in my name, because you are Christ's, most assuredly I tell you, he will in no way lose his reward' (Mark 9:41).
+Jesus told us: "For whoever will give you a cup of water to drink in my name, because you are Christ's, most assuredly I tell you, he will in no way lose his reward" (Mark 9:41).

 Action is first required on our part, then there is a reward.
-Of course we do not have to give.
-That is our choice to make and if we choose not to, God will just choose someone else to receive what He wanted to give us.
-Just know that God may place a stranger in front of you in need, just to see what you will do.
-Prayer: Heavenly Father, help me see people as You see them.
-Give me discernment and speak to me clearly in a way that I understand.
-Move on my heart and I will obey You, in the name of Jesus Christ I pray.
+Of course, we don't have to give.
+That's our choice to make, and if we choose not to, God will just pick someone else to receive what He wanted to provide us with.
+Just know that God may place a stranger in front of you in need just to see what you will do about it.
+Do unto others as you would have them do unto you.Prayer: Heavenly Father, please help me see people as You see them.
+Give me discernment, and speak to me clearly in a way that I understand.
+Guide my heart, and I will obey You.
+In the name of Jesus Christ, I pray.
+Amen!